swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 ## Proposed solution

-This proposal introduces a simple way to create child tasks with and await their results: `spawn let` declarations.
+This proposal introduces a simple way to create child tasks and await their results: `spawn let` declarations.

 Using `spawn let`, our example looks like this: